intel/container-experience-kits/README.md

     git submodule update --init
     ```

-2. Decide which configuration profile you want to use and optionally export environmental variable.
+2. Decide which configuration profile you want to use and export environmental variable.
+   For VM case is PROFILE environment variable mandatory.
-   > **_NOTE:_** It will be used only to ease execution of the steps listed below.
+   > **_NOTE:_** For non-VM case it will be used only to ease execution of the steps listed below.
     - For **Kubernetes Basic Infrastructure** deployment:

         ```bash